 Tack Coat and Prime Coat are used in order to both fill the voids and cover the asphalt surface, as was previously discussed.
 Spreading a layer of low or medium-hardness liquid bitumen over the sandy surface of the road is referred to as Prime Coating.
 Spreading a layer of asphalt or concrete on the surface of the road is referred to as Surface Coating or Tack Coating.

-Primarily, the objective of using Prime Coat is to consolidate and increase the strength of the asphalt texture, while the purpose of using Tack Coat is to create adhesion with the final asphalt layer.
-Both of these coats are used in the process of paving a driveway or other surface.
+The main objective of applying a Prime Coat is to consolidate the base layer and enhance the strength of the asphalt.
+Meanwhile, the Tack Coat is intended to create strong adhesion with the final asphalt layer, binding the layers of asphalt together to create a unified, sturdy structure.